-active duty status.36 The interest above the 6% cap is to be forgiven by the creditor and does not accrue to be owed after the debtor's release from active duty.
+This section caps the maximum interest charged on any debt incurred by a servicemember individually or with the servicemembers' spouse jointly prior to entering active duty at a rate of interest no higher than six percent (6%) a year, if the servicemember's ability to pay is materially affected by active duty status.
+The interest above the 6% cap is to be forgiven by the creditor and does not accrue to be owed after the debtor's release from active duty.
 The monthly payments of an obligation or liability covered by this section is to be reduced by the amount in excess of the 6%, but the terms of the original obligation are to remain the same.
 A court may grant a creditor relief from this section if, in the opinion of the court, the ability of the servicemember to pay a interest rate in excess of 6% is not materially affected by the military service.

-A servicemember who wrongly receives an adverse credit report or has his or her credit limit reduced or further credit denied after invoking the 6% interest cap provision may seek relief through the Fair Credit Reporting Act37 (FCRA) provisions for "adverse actions" and consumer remedies for "willful or negligent noncompliance by credit reporting agencies upon consumer showing of causal connection between inaccurate credit report and denial of credit or other consumer benefit."38
+A servicemember who wrongly receives an adverse credit report or has his or her credit limit reduced or further credit denied after invoking the 6% interest cap provision may seek relief through the Fair Credit Reporting Act (FCRA) provisions for "adverse actions" and consumer remedies for "willful or negligent noncompliance by credit reporting agencies upon consumer showing of causal connection between inaccurate credit report and denial of credit or other consumer benefit."

 Historically, federally guaranteed student loans were not eligible for the 6% interest rate cap.
-Section 428(d) of the Federal Family Education Loan Program, addressing applicability of usury laws, excluded the SCRA interest rate limitation on those loans.39 P.L.
-110-315, the Higher Education Opportunity Act, amended Section 428(d) to explicitly permit application of the SCRA interest rate cap on federally guaranteed student loans.40 As of August 14, 2008, federally guaranteed student loans are treated like all other debts incurred prior to entering active duty.
-Loans disbursed prior to enactment of the amendment are not covered and therefore are not subject to the 6% interest rate limitation.
-Additionally, servicemembers currently on active duty that received loans prior to entering active duty will not be able to claim the 6% cap.
+Section 428(d) of the Federal Family Education Loan Program, addressing applicability of usury laws, excluded the SCRA interest rate limitation on those loans.
+P.L.
+110-315, the Higher Education Opportunity Act, amended Section 428(d) to explicitly permit application of the SCRA interest rate cap on federally guaranteed student loans.
+As of August 14, 2008, federally guaranteed student loans disbursed prior to entering active duty.